vzhomeexperiments/lazytrade/README.md

 lazytrade educational project on [UDEMY](https://vladdsm.github.io/myblog_attempt/topics/lazy%20trading/).
-Functions are providing an opportunity to learn Computer and Data Science using example of Algorithmic Trading
+Functions are providing an opportunity to learn Computer and Data Science using example of Algorithmic Trading.
+Created for Educational Purposes only\!

 ## Installation